 Early fire warnings remain critical to controlling fires quickly.
 When a fire does break out, getting control over it as quickly as possible is vital.
 If a fire is contained within the first hour, the possibility of a major incident is minimised.
 The public is therefore implored to report any signs of fire, regardless of how insignificant it may appear, to their local fire service by dialing 112.

-- Intentional: arson, which is a malicious and criminal act of delibrately starting fires, is also a cause of veld/wildfires.
+- Intentional: Arson is a malicious and criminal act of deliberately starting fires.

 - Smoking: Discarded cigarette butts can also cause wildfires, either from workers working in the fields or bush, passing pedestrians or motorists.